A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Robust strategies for selecting the tuning parameter

 \subsection{Objective functions}

 The objective functions should be chosen in accordance with the operating characteristic that one wants to target in the calibration of $\kappa$.
-If the main objective is to maximise the patient benefit (PB), we propose to target the average percentage of experimentation of the best arm (evaluated over $M$ pseudo-trials), namely
+If the main objective is to maximize the patient benefit (PB), we propose to target the average percentage of experimentation of the best arm (evaluated over $M$ trial replicates), namely